-The Netherlands, like the other countries in the eurozone, uses the euro as its official currency since 2002.
+The Netherlands, like 19 other countries in the 28-member European Union, uses the euro as its official currency since 2002.
 Prior to that, the guilder had been the Dutch currency as far back as 1680.

 The euro is the common currency for the eurozone—most countries in Europe.
-It eliminates the headache that European travelers experienced prior to the euro's introduction when it was necessary to convert from one currency to the next each time a national border was crossed.
+It eliminates the headache that European travelers had experienced prior to the euro's introduction when it was necessary to convert from one currency to the next each time a national border was crossed.

 The euro is subdivided like the dollar into 100 cents.

 Euros come in both coins and banknotes.
 The coins are issued in denominations of 2 euros, 1 euro, 50 cents, 20 cents, 10 cents, 5 cents, 2 cents, and 1 cent.
 The banknotes are issues in denominations of 500 euros, 200 euros, 100 euros, 50 euros, 20 euros, 10 euros, and 5 euros.

 The value of the euro versus the American dollar fluctuates continuously.
 It is the second most traded currency on the foreign exchange after the U.S. dollar.
 For the latest rate, check a reputable online currency converter such as XE.
 Note XE, like other currency exchanges, charges a commission to convert your home currency into euros.

 Coins minted in the Netherlands from 1999 to 2013 feature the Dutch Queen Beatrix on the reverse.
 After 2013, when the Queen abdicated the throne, euro coins minted in the Netherlands feature King Willem Alexander (with the exception of some special-issue coins).